-We report on our Proxy Voting activities on a quarterly basis as well as annually in keeping with our commitments to the UN PRI and the principles of the UK Stewardship Code.
+We report on our Proxy Voting activities on a quarterly basis as well as annually in keeping with our commitments to the UN PRI and the UK Stewardship Code.
 We also published a record of our voting decision.
 These reports can be found on our website.
 Individual client voting records can be provided upon request.